ExpressLRS/Docs/docs/quick-start/ardupilot-setup.md

 SERIALx_PROTOCOL = 23 (RCIN)
 RSSI_TYPE = 3 (ReceiverProtocol)
 ```
-our packet rate is different than CRSF packet rate, and ardupilot will keep on reporting the missmatch, but recently they have an option to suppress the report.
+our packet rate is different than CRSF packet rate, and Ardupilot will keep on reporting the mismatch, but recently they have an option to suppress the report.
 Currently Ardupilot provide a way to suppress this notification with the parameter below. (this will not cause any effect to RC link or telemetry Link.)
 ```
 RC_OPTIONS turn on Bit 9th which is  "Suppress CRSF mode/rate message for ELRS systems".
 ```